tc39/proposal-smart-pipelines/readme.md

 rule is also generally overridden by methods definitions and other function definitions, such that they hide their substructure from the rule.

-It should also be noted that, uniquely among the Static Semantic Rules, Contains is written as an infix operator: “… Contains …” for historical reasons.
+It should also be noted that, uniquely among the static semantic rules, Contains is written as an infix operator: “… Contains …” for historical reasons.
 This proposal will instead use the planned future new syntax “….contains(…)”.